-Fishmeal and fish oil are responsible marine ingredients based on fish landings from certified sustainable fisheries.
+Fishmeal and fish oil are responsible marine ingredients based on fish landings from sustainable fisheries.

 The main messages from our responsibility paper:

 - Fishmeal and fish oil are produced mainly from small, short-lived fish with little or no potential for direct human consumption as well as from recycled trimmings from fish processing.

 - The major species used for production of fishmeal and fish oil in Europe are capelin, sandeel, blue whiting, sprat, norway pout and boarfish.

 - The production is based on certified sustainable exploitation of natural resources.
 All fish stocks used to produce fishmeal and fish oil in European countries are subject to catch limitations.
 The total allowable catches (TACs) are based on biological advice and under governmental regulation and control.

 - A growing amount of raw material comes from trimmings.
 The fillet yield for most fish species varies between 30% and 65% of the mass of the fish and therest raw material is a valuable resource for the fishmeal and fish oil producers.The European fishmeal industry is thus an important contributor to a circular blue bioeconomy.